Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options include dishes like koki (steamed bean cake), plantains, eru with spinach, and various vegetable stews.
-Many traditional dishes can be prepared without meat upon request.
+Vegetarians can rely on koki (steamed bean cake), plantains, eru cooked with spinach, and a range of vegetable stews.
+Ask, and many traditional dishes will be made without meat.

 vegan